LiSeCo: Linear Semantic Control for Language Generation: Introduction

 \section{Introduction}

-Language Models (LMs) have become widespread in critical applications such as content moderation and real-time information dissemination \citep{zeng2024large}.
-Despite their transformative impact, these models require updates to remain accurate post-deployment.
-Moreover, as demand for more nuanced text generation rises, strategies that enforce constraints during text generation are increasingly needed.
-To address these challenges, controllable text generation has emerged as a pivotal research area.
-In many applications of LMs, it is desirable to set certain attributes of the model's output text, like tone or toxicity, to a certain range.
-In practice, this range is often quantified via numerical scores; for example, text toxicity rated on a Likert scale, or the likelihood of having a positive sentiment.
+Large Language Models (LLMs) have become widespread in critical applications such as content moderation and real-time information dissemination \citep{zeng2024large}.
+As a result, strategies that enforce constraints on LLMs' generated text are increasingly needed.
+To address this challenge, controllable text generation has emerged as a pivotal research area.